 For the record, my blog came 5 years before my Shopify store.
 It was only after that I realized I had stumbled across a good digital product idea that I created a Shopify account and linked it directly to my blog.
 To this day, my blog is still my number one source of traffic to my Shopify marketplace.

 Although it’ll take some time to build up traffic this way, I still highly recommend having a blog of your own (independent of Shopify).
 The key to making it work is to write blog posts around in-demand topics (which you can find using a good SEO tool such as SEMrush).

 I’ll do a complete deep dive tutorial on that process soon.

 The YouTube channel I built to showcase the products I have on my store is incredibly small and it gets hardly any views, but you know what?
 It works.

 If you want learn how to make money on Shopify, you need to learn how to make good videos to talk about your products.
 Once you master that, it’s a gold mine of traffic.
 I know this because I’m driving a handful of highly-converting traffic from my YouTube channel to my store every day from what I consider to be mediocre videos (at best).
 I know I can do better, and it will only benefit me in the long run to improves.
 It’s one of my biggest goals for the coming year.

 For anyone that knows me personally, you’ll know how much I loathe social media.
-As a matter of fact, I wrote an entire blog post about how much social media stresses me out, and I have a feeling that there are a lot of people out there who agree with me on this.
+I have a feeling that there are a lot of people out there who agree with me on this.